Summer Deals & Coupon Codes for 2023

 If this type of dryer is not heating up, low heat element resistance is the main problem.
 To troubleshoot the issue, disconnect the heating element wires and inspect the element to diagnose damage or wear.

-If a gas dryer doesn’t heat, igniter malfunctions might be preventing a steady stream of heat.
-You will need to carefully remove the igniter from the device and start testing its resistance.
+If a gas dryer doesn’t heat, igniter malfunctions might prevent a steady heat stream.
+You must carefully remove the igniter from the device and test its resistance.

 Reason #3.
 Airflow obstruction